To feed curiosity and inspire the habits, skills, and dispositions in patrons necessary to learn, create, discover, adapt, and grow.

 - The main collection of approximately 550,000 items supports the curriculum of the University.

 - Over 100 electronic-content databases, most of them full-text, available through the University log-in.

 - The T-Bird Texts collection contains textbooks for many of the General Education courses.

-- The media collection includes video tapes, DVDs, recordings, CDs, audio books, and anatomy models.
+- The media collection includes DVDs, CDs, audio books on CD, and anatomy models.

 - The juvenile collection contains fiction and non-fiction titles supporting education programs.

 - The curriculum collection contains textbooks used in K-12 schools.

 - Special Collections contains materials that are rare, expensive, or in need of special handling.

 - University Archives contain material documenting the history of SUU.